Air Supply: Formation and early years: 1975–1980

-The group followed with their debut album, Air Supply, in December 1976, which reached No. 17 on the Kent Music Report albums chart and achieved gold accreditation for shipment of 20000 copies.
-It was produced by Peter Dawkins (Spectrum, Ross Ryan) with their line-up as Hitchcock, Paul, Russell and drummer Jeff Browne, guitarist Mark McEntee and keyboardist Adrian Scott.
-Other singles were "If You Knew Me", "Empty Pages" and "Feel the Breeze" but none reached the top 40.
-McEntee left Air Supply by the end of 1976 to work as a session musician; in 1980 band mates McEntee and Paul formed Divinyls alongside Chrissy Amphlett.
-They undertook a national tour in support of their debut album with Hitchcock, Paul, Russell and Scott joined by Nigel Macara (ex–Tamam Shud, Ariel) on drums and Brenton White (Skintight) on guitar.
+The group followed with their debut album, Air Supply, in December 1976, which reached No. 17 on the Kent Music Report albums chart and achieved gold accreditation for shipment of 20,000 copies.
+It was produced by Peter Dawkins (Spectrum, Ross Ryan) with the line-up of Hitchcock, Paul, Russell and drummer Jeff Browne, guitarist Mark McEntee, and keyboardist Adrian Scott.
+Other singles were "If You Knew Me", "Empty Pages" and "Feel the Breeze", but none reached the top 40.
+McEntee had left Air Supply by the end of 1976 to work as a session musician.
+In 1980, bandmates McEntee and Paul formed Divinyls alongside Chrissy Amphlett.
+Air Supply undertook a national tour in support of their debut album with Hitchcock, Paul, Russell and Scott joined by Nigel Macara (ex–Tamam Shud, Ariel) on drums and Brenton White (Skintight) on guitar.
 Brenton White rehearsed but did not perform with Air Supply.
-In April 1977 portions of their music videos for "Empty Pages" and "Do What You Do" were screened on Countdown.
+Later he played with Roberta Flack, Renee Geyer, Doug Parkinson and many others.
+In April 1977, portions of their music videos for "Empty Pages" and "Do What You Do" were screened on Countdown.

-Their second album, The Whole Thing's Started, also produced by Dawkins, was released in July 1977 with White replaced on lead guitar by Rex Goh.
-The album provided three singles but neither album nor singles charted into the top 40.
-From mid-1977, the group supported Rod Stewart during his tour of Australia—he invited them to continue to the United States and Canada.
+Their second album, The Whole Thing's Started, also produced by Dawkins, was released in July 1977, with White replaced on lead guitar by Rex Goh.
+White did not play on the album.
+The album provided three singles, but neither album nor singles charted in the top 40.
+In mid-1977, the group supported Rod Stewart during his tour of Australia, and he invited them to continue to the United States and Canada.
 Mid-tour they worked on their third album, Love & Other Bruises, in Los Angeles from July to August.
-It includes re-recordings of tracks from their previous two albums with Jimmy Horowitz producing and was released later that year in the US on Columbia Records.
-At the end of 1977 Paul left and the line-up of Hitchcock, Macara, Goh and Russell, were joined by Joey Carbone on keyboards, Robin Le Mesurier on co-lead guitar and Howard Sukimoto on bass guitar.
+It included re-recordings of tracks from their previous two albums, with Jimmy Horowitz producing, and was released later that year in the US on Columbia Records.
+At the end of 1977, Paul left and the line-up of Hitchcock, Macara, Goh and Russell, were joined by Joey Carbone on keyboards, Robin Le Mesurier on co-lead guitar and Howard Sukimoto on bass guitar.
 Air Supply performed in London supporting Chicago and Boz Scaggs.